Heat Wave (1963 song): Background

 In 2010, Phil Collins remade "Heat Wave" for his cover album Going Back, with the track serving as lead single, the first Phil Collins' single release in over five years.
-Except for the Carole King/Gerry Goffin-penned title cut and that team's "Some of Your Lovin—both Dusty Springfield hits—and also Collins' take on Curtis Mayfield's "Talking About My Baby", Going Back comprised Collins' remakes of Motown classics with the session personnel featuring three members of the Funk Brothers: Bob Babbitt, Ray Monette and Eddie Willis.
-Collins would say: "To be able to have three of the surviving Funk Brothers play on all the tracks was unbelievable.
+Except for the Carole King/Gerry Goffin-penned title cut and that team's "Some of Your Lovin—both Dusty Springfield hits—and also Collins' take on Curtis Mayfield's "Talking About My Baby", Going Back comprised Collins' remakes of Motown classics with the session personnel featuring three members of the Funk Brothers: bassist Bob Babbitt and guitarists Ray Monette and Eddie Willis.
+Collins stated: "To be able to have three of the surviving Funk Brothers play on all the tracks was unbelievable.
 There was one moment when they were tracking 'Heat Wave' that I experienced a wave of happiness and wonder that this was actually happening to me!"

 On July 31, 2010, Atlantic Records unveiled the music video to support Collins' "Heat Wave" with the singer shown performing the song with a large ensemble of musicians and backing vocalists who performed with him during several showcases promoting the album in the summer of 2010.